-Eventually the exhaust water volume dropped to very low levels and there was a lot of steam at anything above idle speed.
+Eventually the raw water flow volume from the exhaust dropped to very low levels and there was a lot of steam at anything above idle speed.
 Something was amiss and it was time to do something about it.

 Inspection of the system with the D1-30 running gave a couple of hints:

-1. While there was water moving through the system there was apparently more air than water.
+1. While there was water moving through the raw water system there was apparently air the water.

 2. There was virtually no water in the strainer, just a trickle coming into the raw water strainer then down the outlet to the pump.